jangler/oracles-randomizer/logic/README.md

 # oracles-randomizer `logic` notes

 These files define (most of) the directed graph that's used for randomizer logic.
-There are three types of node:
+There are four types of node:

 - An `and` node (`[<parent>...]`, the default) is reachable iff all of its parents are reachable.
 One with no parents is reachable.